 INDEPTH is taught by any trained adult in four, 50-minutes sessions.
 Each session addresses a different tobacco-related issue and can be facilitated either one-on-one or in a group setting.
 The goal of every program is to educate students about nicotine dependence and cravings and ultimately guide them through the process of identifying their own reasons for chewing, smoking or vaping tobacco products.

 Any adult can complete the online INDEPTH training, and facilitators receive a step-by-step guide that can be used to plan and implement the INDEPTH program at their school or community-based organization.

 - Session 1 Getting the Facts: Breaks down the program for participants

-- Session 2 Addiction: Explains the harmful effects of nicotine and tobacco products
+- Session 2 Nicotine Dependence: Explains the harmful effects of nicotine and tobacco products

 - Session 3 Alternatives: Helps teens understand their urges and identify healthy alternatives to replace tobacco use.

 - Session 4 Past, Present, Future: Talks about next steps and how to avoid future tobacco-related problems